 High rep squats are like the 'Man UP Medicine" - something about squats that cures almost everything in a WEAK Man.

-I don't recommend doing these very often, maybe every 6 – 8 weeks.
+I don't recommend doing these very often, maybe every 8 weeks or so.
 The first time I began experimenting with high rep squats was after reading about a guy named Vic Richards, he would squat for 1 - 2 hours, set after set.
 Sometimes reps were in the 20 - 30 range, other times, ALL heavy singles.

 The next challenge was to get 225 for 50 reps.
 I got to 45 or 46 and did a few forced reps to get me over the hump to hit 50 reps.

-High rep squats WILL pack on serious muscle onto your legs, BUT, as an athlete, I would never recommend these to you.
-Even though you see high rep squats touted as THE way to train in the small community of HIT lifters, I found these to be beyond brutal on the nervous system, especially as you get into your 30s and beyond.
+High rep squats WILL pack on serious muscle onto your legs, BUT, as an athlete, I would never recommend these to you IN Season.

 I became reignited with fire to crank these again after Dan John incorporated them into his latest book, 'Mass Made Simple'.